Shader

 • nextUs and nextVs are 2D images representing our output data.
 Here we do not need samplers because we will not be performing out-of-bounds accesses on the output side.
 We can also help the GPU compiler optimize code better that telling it that these images do not alias with any other input/output data in memory and will not be read from.

 • params is a struct that lets us pass simulation parameters to the GPU code.
 Notice that unlike the CPU code, the GPU code does not know about some computation parameters at compile time, which puts it at a slight performance disadvantage.
-By using specialization constants, we could reverse this situation and let the GPU compiler know about all simulation parameters at compile time using specialization constants.
+By using specialization constants, we could reverse this and let the GPU code know about all simulation parameters at compile time.

 • All variables introduced so far are uniforms, which means that all work-items (same thing as CUDA threads) in a given shader execution agree on their value.
 This greatly improves GPU code performance by letting the GPU hardware share associated state (registers, etc) between concurrent computations, and is in fact mandatory for images and samplers.

 • To enable binding associated resources from the CPU side, each of these inputs and outputs is assigned a set and binding number.
-Here, we have made all inputs and outputs part of set 0, and parameters part of set 1.
-Here the two layer set->binding hierarchy lets us flip simulation inputs and outputs without needing to rebind unchanging simulation parameters.
+Here, we have made all inputs and outputs part of set 0, and all parameters part of set 1.
+Thi set-binding hierarchy lets us flip simulation inputs/outputs in a single API transaction, without needing to rebind unchanging parameters.

 After specifying the CPU/GPU interface, we add a few simple utilities to make it easier to use.
 First, we write a pair of more ergonomic wrappers on top of GLSL’s very general but somewhat unwieldy image and sampler access functions…